Director, Center for the Arts and Humanities

 Dean Allbritton is an Associate Professor of Spanish, teaching courses on Spanish cinema, culture, and gender and sexuality.
 His work analyzes representations of illness and health in contemporary Spanish culture as political metaphors of national wellbeing.
 His current book project, Feeling Sick: The Early Years of AIDS in Spain, explores the cultural history of HIV/AIDS in Spain through visual culture and ephemera of the time and is forthcoming from Liverpool University Press.
 He has published articles in The Bulletin of Hispanic Studies, the Journal of Spanish Cultural Studies, Revista de estudios hispánicos, and Hispanic Research Journal, among others.

-Program Coordinator, Center for the Arts and Humanities
+Assistant Director, Center for the Arts and Humanities

-Megan Fossa joined the Center for the Arts and Humanities in 2014 and serves as the Program Coordinator.
+Megan Fossa joined the Center for the Arts and Humanities in 2014 and serves as the Assistant Director.
 Megan is responsible for providing strategic direction and operational support for the Center, and coordinates and supports all faculty programs and courses that are associated with the Annual Humanities Theme.
 She is responsible for pre-event planning, on-site execution, and post-event follow-up for social, co-curricular, and community programs.
 Megan also processes finances, and supervises the student advisory board, along with student interns.

 Megan received a Bachelor of Arts in Communications, Marketing / Public Relations at Thomas College, and holds a Master’s Degree in Business Administration.